Dairy-Free Diet Guide: Easy Tips & Helpful Advice

 Almond Milk: Top Brands and How to Make it Yourself

 The textures and flavors of the best almond milks are superb.
-The stuff is delicious poured over cereal or used as the base of a smoothie.
+The stuff is delicious poured over cereal or used as the base of a fruit smoothie.

 Nutrition Profile